All Products

 Object Storage Service:Multipart upload (Harmony SDK)

-• OSS returns the MD5 hash of the received part in the ETag header.
+• OSS returns the MD5 hash of each received part in the ETag header.

-• OSS calculates the MD5 hash of the uploaded data and compares it with the MD5 hash calculated by the SDK.
-If the two hashes do not match, OSS returns the `InvalidDigest` error code.
+• If the MD5 hash of the uploaded data does not match the hash computed by the SDK, OSS returns the InvalidDigest error.

 import Client, { FilePath, RequestError, THarmonyEmptyBodyApiRes } from '@aliyun/oss';